appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Setup-Server-side-Searching-on-Table.md

 ---
 description: This page shows you how to set up server-side searching on the Table widget, which allows you to refine query results based on specific search terms, without relying on the client-side.
 ---
-# Setup Server-side Searching on Table
+# Setup Server-side Search on Table

 This page shows you how to set up server-side searching on the Table widget, which allows you to refine query results based on specific search terms, without relying on the client-side.